vegaprotocol/documentation/docs/node-operators/get-started/setup-non-validator.md

 ## Upgrade your node using Visor
 We strongly recommend using the tool `Visor` to start up the Vega node as it will transparently take care of upgrading the node as new versions of the software are required.
 Learn more about it on the [Visor page](../visor.md).

 During the replay process, the node will require newer versions of the software at the same block height that the nodes were upgraded previously.
+As an example: If the chain was upgraded from version 0.12.3 to 0.12.4 at block 123456, everyone running this network would need to have version 0.12.3 when they process block 123456 and then have version 0.12.4 when they process block 123457.

 1. Download the latest version of Visor from the [Vega releases page ↗](https://github.com/vegaprotocol/vega/releases/).
 Unzip it and make sure it is in your command path.